 - allowing time for individuals to prepare and practice (privately/with the TA’s help) in advance to ensure they are familiar with the text

 - summarising the content of everyone’s reading to ensure comprehension

 - provide positive praise in class for each pupil’s reading (suggestions for improvement and grades (if required) should be delivered in confidence where other pupils cannot overhear)

-At the same time, barriers to learning may be unintentionally created for some individuals because the way the curriculum is delivered not match the way some individuals learn.
+At the same time, barriers may be unintentionally created for some individuals because the way the curriculum is delivered not match the way some individuals learn.

 The SEND Code of Practice 0-25 indicates that early years and educational establishments should establish a graduated approach to supporting those children and young people they have identified as having a special educational need and/or a disability.

 For many young children, teachers and support staff may identify and meet individual needs on a daily basis without requiring formal assessment and review.
 But as children begin to mature, some issues may emerge that are not directly due to developmental stages, requiring staff to be familiar with characteristics of a range of factor that might be at the root of learners experiencing barriers to learning in some activities.

 Teachers are responsible and accountable for the progress and development of the pupils in their class even where pupils access to support from teaching assistants or specialist staff.
 Teachers will need to understand their role in the “Plan, Assess, Do, Review’ graduated approach.
 By doing any of the specialised dyslexia courses that are offered, teachers and teaching assistants will be better equipped to do this.